hsuyumin/hsuyumin.github.io/_pages/teaching.md

 # Experiences

+My co-taught course evaluation for "Comparative Political Economy" and the two proposed syllabi for "Introduction to Comparative Politics" and "The Politics of Inequality" have been selected for the prestigious Dean's Teaching Fellowship for the academic year 2022-2023.

 ## [Department of Political Science, Emory University](http://polisci.emory.edu/home/)
 * _Methodology Consultant_, 2022 Fall (G)
 * _Co-instructor_, POLS 385: Comparative Political Economy, 2022 Spring (U)